ASaiM/asaim.github.io/index.md

 ASaiM is an **environment to analyze metagenomic and metatranscriptomic sequences from intestinal microbiota**.
 The environment is constituted of:

-- An **expert database** combining information from analysis of intestinal microbiota.
+- An **expert database** combining data on intestinal microbiota.
 <br>_Note: This database is currently under construction_

 - A **framework** to process and analyze intestinal microbiota from raw sequences to taxonomic and functional assignations.
-This framework makes the connection between different tools and then generates pipelines that can then be executed in the ASaiM environment.
+This framework generates workflows with numerous different tools that can then be executed in the ASaiM environment.
   Our goal is to provide a solution that is:
     - easy to use for everyone, from beginners to experts
     - adjustable, with numerous supported and proposed tools